Jacques Villeneuve: Non-racing ventures and personal life

 Villeneuve began writing lyrics while he was driving in Japan, and purchased a guitar in 1996.
 When he became uncertain whether he would remain at Sauber for the 2006 F1 season in November 2005, he elected to rent a professional recording studio in Paris in order to better hear his music.
 Travelling to England to record with the Tenebrae Choir, Villeneuve recorded nearly every day for a month before stopping to prioritise motor racing.
 That same year, he released his debut French single, "Accepterais-tu", and an acoustic rock album Private Paradise with 13 songs (nine in French and four in English) in 2007.
 Six songs each were written by Villeneuve and his friends; he also performed a cover of Women Come, Women Go by Gazebo.
 Villeneuve collaborated with vocalists Steve Smith and Amélie Veille.
 The album debuted at No. 49 on the Quebec pop charts and received negative media reviews.
 It sold 233 copies in Quebec and 836 in North America.

 Villeneuve carrying the Olympic flag into BC Place during the 2010 Winter Olympics opening ceremony.

 Villeneuve was a guest on 6 June 1995 and 2 June 1998 episodes of the Late Show with David Letterman.
 Villeneuve made a cameo appearance as a racing driver in the 2001 film Driven.
 He carried the Olympic torch in Old Montreal during the 2010 Winter Olympics torch relay in December 2009.
 Villeneuve also carried the Olympic flag at the opening ceremony.
 Villeneuve was employed by Disney France in late 2010, spending two days recording the French voice of David Hobbscap for the 2011 Pixar animated film Cars 2.
 The character was also renamed after him in the French dub.
 He analysed the and the for the British television channel Sky Sports F1.
 Since 2013, Villeneuve has commentated for the pay-TV services Sky Sport in Italy and Canal+ in France, and for Sky Sports in Britain at the 2025 Japanese Grand Prix.
-He co-designed the Area 27 racing track in Okanagan, British Columbia.
+He co-founded and designed the Area 27 Motorsports Park racing track in Okanagan, British Columbia.
+Villeneuve computer-modeled the 4.83 km (3.0-mile) circuit with 16 turns and 357 feet of elevation change, aiming to capture the spirit of classic Grand Prix tracks.
 Villeneuve became an ambassador of the Williams Formula One team for the season.